 If your doctor diagnoses scoliosis then you will usually be referred to a specialist.

 X-ray pictures of the back are sometimes done to assess the angle of the curve.
 This gives an idea of the severity of the condition and the likelihood of it getting worse.
-Other investigations (for example, MRI or CT scans of the neck) are needed in some cases.
+Other investigations - for example, magnetic resonance imaging (MRI) scanning or computerised tomography (CT) scanning of the neck - are needed in some cases.

 What is the treatment for idiopathic scoliosis?